-This year, all group companies were subjected to full scope audits with work on all subsidiary companies being performed by component auditors.
+All group companies were subjected to full scope audits with work on all subsidiary companies being performed by component auditors.
 As auditors of the Group we provided component auditors with instructions as to the significant areas to be covered, including the relevant risks detailed above and the information to be reported back.

-The component auditors were based in Malaysia and Thailand and the UK audit team visited both component auditors to perform detailed file reviews upon completion of the component auditors' engagements.
+The component auditors were based in Malaysia and Thailand and the UK audit team carried out detailed file reviews of a sample of audit files upon completion of the component auditors' engagements.
 Any further work required by the UK audit team was then performed by the component auditors.